rndum/rndum.github.io/index.md

   <div class="timeline-content">
     <p>My PhD was focused on Corporate Finance and specialized in Trust and Punishment.
 My adviser was <a href="https://business.fsu.edu/person/casey-dougal"> Casey Dougal </a>, at Florida State University College of Business.
 I had the pleasure of working with <a href="https://www.lsu.edu/business/directory/employee-profiles/cheng-yingmei-finance.php"> Yingmei Cheng </a>, <a href="https://business.fsu.edu/person/irena-hutton"> Irena Hutton </a>, and <a href="https://business.fsu.edu/person/landon-mauler"> Landon Mauler </a> .</p>
     <p>
-      Along the way I synthesized my own PhD/JD by earned a J.D. from Syracuse University, which ultimately informed my dissertation on the effectiveness of punishment, based on my learns from Criminal Law.
+      Along the way I synthesized my own PhD/JD by earned a J.D. from Syracuse University, which ultimately informed my dissertation on the effectiveness of punishment, based on my learnings from Criminal Law.
     </p>
     <ul>
       <li><a href="#">Taught Intermediate Corporate Finance - FIN 4424</a></li>